julianfaraway/faraway/docs/ELM/index.md

 <img src="elm.jpg" alt="ELM 1Ed book" width="250"/>

-- The book is published by [CRC press](http://www.crcpress.com/product/isbn/9781584884248).
 - [Preface and Table of Contents](prefelm.pdf)
-- The [data](../book/jfdata.zip) from the *faraway* package in  ASCII format.
-These are provided for the convenience of users of statistical software other than R. Users of R should install the *faraway* package.
 - The [R commands](scripts/index.md)  used in text.
 - The [Errata](errata.md).
 - The `lme4` package, used to  fit models with random effects and used extensively in Chapters 8 and 9, has